CAST-genomics/cast-workflows/gwas/aou/README.md

 Optional arguments:

 * `--method <STR>`: Which GWAS method to use.
 Default: hail
+* `--isbinary <boolean>`: Boolean set to True if phenotype is binary.
+Default: False
 * `--samples <FILE>`: csv file with list of samples to restrict to.
 Needs columns "person_id" and "sex_at_birth_Male".
 Typically this would a list of samples that passed upstream sample-level QC info.
 Defaults to `${WORKSPACE_BUCKET}/samples/passing_samples_v7.1.csv`.
 * `--ancestry-pred-path <FILE>`: Path to file with PC info.
 Defaults to the AoU v7 ancestry predictions.
 * `--region <STR>`: Region to restrict to (chrom:start-endd)